laeeraa/object-detection-demo-app/README.md

-# PyQT Desktop-App for Object Detection using OpenMMLab
+# PyQT Desktop-App for simple use of object detection models

-This Desktop-App can be used to test and evaluate different neuronal networks with the purpose for object detection on images and videos.
+This Desktop-App can be used to test and evaluate different neuronal networks with the purpose for object detection on images and webcam-data.
+It uses the OpenMMLab package MMDet and other Frameworks such as Tensorflow and OpenCV.
+An academic report can be found the documentation folder.

 # Start Commands
 Start App:
 `python .\app\app.py`